- As low as $446/Night

 Getting Around:

 The Charleston Historic District is very walkable, and this property is only a block and a half from King Street.
-There are also pedicabs and rickshaws that make local travel very simple.
+There are also pedicabs and rickshaws that make local travel very painless.
 CARTA also offers a complimentary bus (DASH) that runs along a King ST, Meeting St and Market St circuit.
 There is a pickup location also a block and a half away at Cannon and King Street intersection.

 About the Area